rednafi/pysanity/README.md

         print(f"MODE: {mode}")
     ```

+* Strive to write **pure** or at least **idempotent** functions as much as possible.

+    ==> **An idempotent function** always returns the same value given the same set of arguments, regardless of how many times it is called.
+The result does not depend on non-local variables, the mutability of arguments, or data from any I/O streams.

+    The following function is idempotent.
+The result of `square_num(5)` is always going to return `25`, regardless of how many times it is called:

+    ```python
+    def square_num(number):
+        """This is an idempotent function."""

+        return number ** 2
+    ```

+    This function takes in user input and is not idempotent.
+    ```python
+    def square_num():
+        """Return number_entered_by_user ** 2."""

+        number = int(input("Enter a number: "))
+        return number ** 2
+    ```

+    **Why:**
+    Idempotent functions are easy to test because they are guaranteed to always return the same result when called with the same arguments.
+Testing is simply a matter of checking that the value returned by various different calls to the function return the expected value.

+    ==> **A function is considered pure** if it is both idempotent and has no observable side effects.
+For example, if the idempotent version of idem_func(number) above printed the result before returning it, it is still considered idempotent because while it accessed an I/O stream.
+However, it would not remain a pure function anymore.

+    ```python
+    a_variable = 0

+    def square_num(number):
+        """Idempotent but not pure."""
+        sq_num = number ** 2
+        a_variable += square_num

+        return sq_num
+    ```

+    **Why:** Pure functions are even easier to test than idempotent functions.
+They don't keep any footprint outside of the function scope.
+Also, they don't call any non-pure functions.
+It's basically a data-in-data-out pipeline.

 ## Docstring
 * Use [numpy](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard) style docstring.
 This is a good format that uses extra vertical space for maximum readability.